rskwan/rskwan.github.io/_posts/2016-05-22-berkeley-food.md

 ## Other Notable Asian Food

-### 85C Bakery (Taiwanese)
+### 85C Bakery Cafe (Taiwanese)
 Asian breads, cakes, pastries, tea, and coffee.
 The baked goods are the focus here, but I appreciate their sea salt drinks.
-Though 85 is more expensive, I definitely like it better than Sheng Kee (the other Asian bakery in town).
+Though 85 is more expensive, I definitely like it better than Sheng Kee (one of the other Asian bakeries in town).

 ![85C Bakery]({{ "/media/2016-05-22/85.jpg" | prepend:site.baseurl }})